-Burundi

-Risk Level: Extreme

-Country Overview:

 The security situation in Burundi is hazardous, with some regions of the country being extremely unsafe.
 You are advised to reconsider traveling to Burundi.
 There is a high risk to personal safety and security because of ongoing political tensions, sporadic violence, clashes by armed groups, and serious crimes, such as armed robbery.

 It is advised to avoid all travel to Cibitoke and Bubanza provinces; areas of Bujumbura Rural province west of the Rusizi River towards the Democratic Republic of the Congo border, except for the Rusizi Delta Nature Reserve;

 Ruvubu National Park; the road north of Bujumbura airport towards Cibitoke; and the main road running west from Kayanza through the Kibira National Park.
 It is also advised to limit all but essential travel to the rest of Burundi (excluding airside transit through Bujumbura International Airport).

 Rift Valley Fever (RVF), a disease primarily affecting livestock, has been reported in the country.
 There are no reports of humans contracting the disease in Burundi; however, human infection remains possible through mosquito bites or for people in direct contact with infected animals.
 Burundi's rainy season, from October to May, often leads to flash floods.

-In Burundi, the US government is unable to provide emergency services to US citizens.
-Due to travel restrictions on US Embassy personnel, the US government is not able to provide emergency services to US citizens in specific areas of Burundi, including the provinces of Bubanza and Cibitoke, Kibira National Park (including the park's southernmost part in Muramvya province), and Ruvubu and Buriri Forest.
+The U.S. government is unable to provide emergency services to U.S. citizens in Burundi due to travel restrictions on U.S. Embassy personnel.
+This includes the provinces of Bubanza and Cibitoke, Kibira National Park (including the park's southernmost part in Muramvya province), and Ruvubu and Buriri Forest.

 Travelers are strongly advised to avoid the border region with the DRC due to the high risk of armed incursions.
 The Rusizi National Park is the only area in Bujumbura Rural Province where travel is advised.
-A visa is required to visit Burundi and should be applied for online before traveling.
-Visas are issued upon arrival, cost \$90 for one month, and allow single or multiple entries.
-Payment can be made online or in cash on arrival.